University Resource Groups

 Our Mission

-To provide professional and personal development, safe venues for culturally sensitive dialogue, and create robust community engagement programming to women of color to increase the number of women of color in leadership.
+Our Mission is to provide professional and personal development, safe venues for culturally sensitive dialogue, and create robust community engagement programming to women of color to increase the number of women of color in leadership.
+To accomplish our mission, we call upon the support, skills, and expertise of our current leaders to shepherd emerging leaders into appropriate positions through mentorship, support leveraging intercampus resources, and developing policy that promotes a culturally and linguistically welcoming campus community.

 Our Committees